 Serving lavish pancakes, fresh orange juice, fruits, yogurt, and a variety of coffees, this is another great bet for breakfast in Rethymnon.

-Besides, other than serving great breakfasts, the place is modern and bright, ideal to spend the morning checking the news or reading a book with your cup of coffee before heading to Rethymnon’s municipal beach -which is only a few minutes away!
+Besides serving great breakfasts, the place is modern and bright, ideal for spending the morning checking the news or reading a book with your cup of coffee before heading to Rethymnon’s municipal beach—which is only a few minutes away!

 Cafe Galero